 Because the constant release of cortisol is in itself a stress to your body.
 And your body doesn’t like to be stressed.
 Once your cortisol levels have decreased, you’re going to experience fatigue.
 And lots of it.
 If you want to beat fatigue, you need to avoid any potential food allergies and/or food sensitivities.

 2. Blood sugar imbalances causing fatigue

-If you’re at all familiar with my work, you probably know about the connection between blood sugar and fatigue.
+As I have previously mentioned, there is a strong connection between blood sugar and fatigue.
 Do you remember how in the first section I told you that cortisol was an anti-inflammatory hormone?
 Cortisol is also what is known as a glucocorticoid.

 Glucocorticoids, like cortisol, are essential hormones in your body’s metabolism of glucose (sugar).
 This system functions great when your blood sugar is balanced.
 But when you start to have wild swings or irregularities in your blood sugar, fatigue is imminent.

 Cortisol and insulin are like yin and yang when it comes to your blood sugar.
 When your blood sugar is elevated, your body secretes insulin.
 Insulin takes the sugar in your blood (where it’s dangerous) and escorts it into your cells (where it’s safe).

 When your blood sugar is low, your body secretes cortisol.
 Cortisol helps take the sugar (glucose) molecules from inside your cells and transport them back into your blood.
 This raises your blood sugar levels.
 Which should help make you less hangry.

 Your blood sugar rises after eating and falls when you’ve not eaten for some time.
 This is a healthy or normal function.
 Fatigue becomes a problem when your body struggles to maintain blood sugar balance.

 a) Your diet consists of too many carbohydrates (which is the case for many North Americans).

 b) You consume certain carbohydrates that your body struggles to tolerate.